imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 - `Illuminate\Log\LogServiceProvider`
 - `Illuminate\Routing\RoutingServiceProvider`

-The same way, laravel allows you to add service providers as much as your application requires!
+In the same way, laravel allows you to add service providers as much as your application requires!

 ## Summary
 In summary, static factory methods and public constructors both have their uses, and it pays to understand their relative merits.
 Firstly, think about the best fit [creational design pattern](https://refactoring.guru/design-patterns/creational-patterns) to use, secondly consider using a static factory method, lastly, write clean logic free public constructors.